jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-5a.md

 Effort was the first price, the original purchase-money that was paid for all things.
 All the wealth of the world was originally bought with effort and not by money.
 The value of wealth, to those who possess it, is precisely equal to the amount of effort which that wealth can purchase or command.

-<sup>3</sup> Mr. Hobbes says that wealth is power.
+{{< s v="3" >}} Mr. Hobbes says that wealth is power.
 Mere possession of wealth does not necessarily give civil or military power.
 Instead, it immediately and directly gives him the power of purchasing a certain command over=
 - all the effort in a market, and
 - all the produce of the effort in a market